JiongshuWang/jiongshuwang/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on graph neural network
 - 🌱 I’m currently learning on deep reinforcement learning, graph neural network and multi-agent
-- 💬 Asking me about graph neural network, reinforcement learning and multi-agent is welcome
 - 📫 How to reach me: jiongshuwang@gmail.com
-- 😄 Pronouns: Mr
 - ⚡ Fun fact: Specially interested in time machine
 <!--
 **JiongshuWang/jiongshuwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.